FAQs (Or, at least, "Asked Questions")

 Republica Unicornia has twin business mottos: “Make good stuff/Don’t be a jerk.”
 For me, “Don’t be a jerk” means “Do what you can to make the world suck less.”

 It matters to me to keep it local, so you’ll see a lot of regional/state/Atlanta organizations here.
-I’m a BIG fan of organizations that work for voter access, particularly Fair Fight and New Georgia Project.
+We've supported organizations that work for voter access, particularly Fair Fight and New Georgia Project.
 I also love the educational/advocacy work Southern Poverty Law Center does (and 50% of the sale price of these pins goes there!)